hydrobricks/hydrobricks-doc/doc/calibration.rst

-Then, an instance of the SPOTPY setup can be created by providing the :ref:`model instance <model-instance>`, the :ref:`parameters <parameters>`, the :ref:`forcing <forcing-data>`, the observation time series, a warmup duration (in days), and the objective function to use:
+Then, an instance of the SPOTPY setup can be created by providing the :ref:`model instance <model-instance>`, the :ref:`parameters <parameters>`, the :ref:`forcing <forcing-data>`, the observation time series, a warmup duration (period that will not be used for the evaluation; in days), and the objective function to use:

 .. code-block:: python